tingerrr/hydra/src/core.typ

 ///
 /// - ctx (context): The context in which the redundancy of the previous primary candidate should be
 ///   checked.
-/// - candidates (candidates): The primary and ancestor candidates.
+/// - candidates (candidates): The candidates for this context.
 /// -> bool
 #let is-prev-redundant(ctx, candidates) = {
-  let prev-visible = candidates.self.prev != none and is-prev-visible(ctx, candidates)
+  let prev-visible = candidates.primary.prev != none and is-prev-visible(ctx, candidates)
   let starting-page = is-on-starting-page(ctx, candidates)

   prev-visible or starting-page